-The GLHSON discloses education records without a student's prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
-A school official is a person employed by the GLHSON in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the GLHSON has contracted as its agent to provide a service instead of using GLHSON employees or officials (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+- The GLHSON discloses education records without a student's prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
+A school official is a person employed by the GLHSON in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the GLHSON has contracted as its agent to provide a service instead of using GLHSON employees or officials (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks. - U.S. Comptroller General, U.S. Attorney General, U.S. Department of Education - State and local officials - Authorized organizations conducting educational research - Accrediting Agencies - Alleged victim of a crime

 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for the GLHSON.
 [Optional] Upon request, the GLHSON also discloses education records without consent to officials of another school in which a student seeks or intends to enroll.
-[NOTE TO UNIVERSITY: FERPA requires an institution to make a reasonable attempt to notify each student of these disclosures unless the institution states in its annual notification that it intends to forward records on request.]
+[NOTE TO UNIVERSITY: FERPA requires an institution to make a reasonable attempt to notify each student of these disclosures unless the institution states in its annual notification that it intends to forward records on request.